theMagicalKarp/gameoflife/README.md

 - A live cell with 2 or 3 neighbors survives.
 - All other live cells die _(loneliness or overcrowding)_.

-Despite its simplicity, the system exhibits complex, emergent behavior — patterns that move, replicate, and even compute.
+Despite its simplicity, the system exhibits complex, emergent behavior, patterns that move, replicate, and even compute.

 ## ⚙️ Requirements